FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 jump from one page start to another and `seek` would be a nice way to do that.

 Now that we have our reader setup, we should probably re-visit our header parsing to take advantage of this interface.
-Our first step is going to be to convert our `try_parse_*` helper functions to work with an `impl Read` instead of taking a byte slice.
-The first step to doing this is going to add a new variant of our `Error` enum.
+We are going to convert our `try_parse_*` helper functions to work with an `impl Read` instead of taking a byte slice but before doing this we need to add a new variant of our `Error` enum.
 Let's start by updating that.

 ```rust
 // error.rs